FOUNDINPD/WGS_Genotyping/README.md

 ### Prioritization phase1 WGS
 Using the WGS samples were prioritized based on:

-A) WGS needs to be available
+- WGS needs to be available

-B) Ancestry needs to be within 6SD of Europeans
+- Ancestry needs to be within 6SD of Europeans

-C) No relatedness among included individuals
+- No relatedness among included individuals

 ### Prioritization phase2 genotypes (GENO)